Clay-Bow/final-project/README.md

 ## Installation

-1. Clone the repository in your terminal:
+1. Clone this repository:
 - git clone https://github.com/yourusername/nba-roster-quiz.git
 2. Open index.html in a web browser.
-- No additional dependencies are required; the app runs purely in the browser.
+- No additional dependencies are required, the app runs purely in the browser.

 ---